don9don99don999don9999/Riceproteome/README.md

 ### "DEP", "GO" and "Network" are progressed step by step.

-# Through Experiment (Public)
+# By Experiment(Public)
-you can check the experiment and association analysis. http://riceproteome.plantprofile.net/Public
+You can explore the analysis results based on publicly available experimental data. http://riceproteome.plantprofile.net/Public